 One from the gang started crying because he thought we were lost; ultimately yours truly took charge and decided to trace the path back, and ten/fifteen minutes later we were home.
 Another incident I remember was when my father was required to rush to attend a fire alarm.
 Believe it or not, but we could see the plumes of smoke from distant Bhawani Peth where there was a big fire in “timber market”.
 Today you won’t be able to see the plumes if a fire starts, even if you are in “timber market” as there is so much rush & crowd and taller buildings!
 I have an interesting incident to share based on this period.
 In the late 60’s I moved to Pune for engineering.
 On our playground, I saw one guy, and I was trying to place him.
 Suddenly both of us called each other.
 I said, “Hey Vicky” and he said hey “PRAMOD”.
 He was from the battle tank gang.
 Vicky never used to call me by name but used to spell it in verbal communication also, every time he wanted to call me!!

-After this we moved to Mumbai in early 60’s.
+After this, we moved to Mumbai in the early ’60s.
 There was sea, there were trams, and there were test matches and what have you.
 Bombay had everything.
-For initial period we lived in Girgaum in a hotel because my father could not get the official residence.
-There was a school nearby and I remember that in the class we used to have song and dance session, once in a while.
+For the initial period, we lived in Girgaum in a hotel because my father could not get the official residence.
+There was a school nearby, and I remember that in the class we used to have a song and dance session, once in a while.
 I used to sing “माना जनाब ने पुकारा नही” with my friend Gopal dancing!
 God bless him, where is Gopal?
 I remember his face distinctly but don’t remember anything else.

 Friends if I go into Dhobi Talao spin, I will end up writing a full chapter!
 I will come back with a theme on Dhobi Talao, at a later date.
 So till then Ta Ta, Bye Bye, Ciao… and नमस्ते!!